jsenv/jsenv-template-node-package/docs/importmap/importmap.md

 # import map

-An importmap file is part of this codebase.
-This file exists to make ESLint and VSCode capable to resolve imports.
+An importmap file is part of this codebase to make ESLint and VSCode capable to resolve imports.

 Node.js is resolving import with a complex algorithm called [esm resolution algorithm](https://nodejs.org/dist/latest-v16.x/docs/api/esm.html#esm_resolution_algorithm).
 There is currently no ESLint plugin and no VSCode extension implementing this algorithm.

 Thanks to the importmap file, ESLint and VSCode are capable to resolve imports like Node.js.

+If you want to keep that check [How to use importmap](#how-to-use-importmap).
+Otherwise see [How to remove importmap](#how-to-remove-importmap).

 # How to use importmap